Olaf Blanke: Career

-From 1989 to 1996 Blanke studied in medicine at Free University of Berlin and at Sorbonne University, Paris.
+From 1989 to 1996 Blanke studied in medicine at ((University of Münster)),Free University of Berlin and at Sorbonne University, Paris.
 He carried out his doctoral work in neuroscience with Otto-Joachim Grüsser at the Institute of Neurophysiology at the Free University of Berlin on multisensory mechanisms of saccadic eye movements.
 He then joined the presurgical epilepsy program at Geneva University Hospitals as a postdoctoral researcher to work with Margitta Seeck and Nicolas de Tribolet on epileptology, cognitive neuroscience and brain imaging.
 In 1999, he joined Theodor Landis as a resident doctor at the neurology department by at Geneva University Hospitals.

 He joined the EPFL in 2004 first as an assistant professor and has been full professor in neuroscience at EPFL since 2012.
 Since 2004, he has been the director of the Laboratory of Cognitive Neuroscience at the Brain Mind Institute specialized in robotics and virtual reality.

 In 2013, Blanke was appointed as a full professor in the Department of Clinical Neurosciences at the University of Geneva.

 Since 2018, Blanke has acted as founding director of EPFL's Center for Neuroprosthetics, dedicated to research in engineering, neuroscience and medicine, with research activities in Geneva, Fribourg, Sion, and Lausanne.

 Blanke is a board member of the neuro technology company Mindmaze and co-founded Metaphysiks.